-If someone had asked me this question at a time when I was very depressed, I probably would have responded by saying something like, “Well, I frequently desire to eat a lot of food, and I often act on this desire, so I must be a glutton.”
+If someone had asked me this question at a time when I was very depressed, I could have truthfully responded by saying something like, “Well, I frequently desire to eat a lot of food, and I often act on this desire, so I guess I'm a glutton.”

-It may be true that I frequently desire to eat more food than is healthful for me, and it may also be true that I frequently act on these desires.
-If I say, “I am a glutton,” however, then I identify myself with these desires.
+Now it may be true that I frequently desire to eat more food than is healthful for me, and it may also be true that I frequently act on these desires.
+If I say, “I am a glutton,” however, then I am essentially identifying myself with these desires.
 This implies that I am “going with the flow” of them and welcoming their indulgent fulfillment whenever I experience them.

 But this may not be the case.

 If I acknowledge these desires on the level of rational awareness and renounce them by saying something like, “Hey, I don’t want to do this; it doesn’t make sense – it’s killing me!” then, I am by no means a glutton (although I may be in bondage to gluttonous desires).